-Principle 1: Step By Step Written Procedures
+Principle 1: of cGMP Step By Step Written Procedures

 All operating procedures and work instructions should be written down as standard operating procedures, and made available to all the employees to better understand the facility's workflows.
 The written procedures should be concise and logical so that they are easy to understand and follow.

 It is critical that all the SOPs and written procedures are appropriately followed without any deviations to ensure a controlled and consistent performance.